Environment Variables Reference

 During development, you can use

 onboarding@resend.dev as the from address without domain verification, but it only sends to the account email.
-For production, verify your own domain in the Resend dashboard under Domains.Site variables
+For production, verify your own domain in the Resend dashboard under Domains.Cloudflare R2 variables

 | Variable | Purpose | Required | Example |